-Abs or abdominals are quite the buzz word within fitness culture.
-They’re a mystical muscle group surrounded by a lot of misinformation and confusion.
+Abs or abdominals are quite the buzz word in fitness culture.
+They’re a muscle group surrounded by a lot of misinformation.

-We’re told we should be doing this ab blaster for a shredded stomach.
-Then we’re told that abs are actually made in the kitchen.
-We’re told that exercises for our core are crucial to fitness.
-Then we’re told to stop doing crunches.
+First, we’re told we should be doing this ab blaster for a shredded stomach.
+Then, we’re told that abs are actually made in the kitchen.
+Next, we’re told that exercises for our core are crucial to fitness.
+After that, we’re told to stop doing crunches.

 What are abs?

 Abs are short for abdominal muscles.
 Which is actually short for the rectus abdominis muscle.

 It’s a paired muscle group that runs vertically down your stomach.
 These muscles become visible as a six-pack or an eight-pack in people with low belly fat.

 The core is a much broader term for the muscles in the abdomen region.
 It includes the rectus abdominis muscle, the transversus abdominis, the internal obliques, the external obliques, the erector spinae, and a few more.
 It’s the front, back, and sides of your trunk.